-When you delete a camera view these changes will not be noticeable until you either restart the sim, or reload a completely different aircraft type forcing FSX to reload the modified cfg file.
+When you delete a camera view these changes will not be noticeable until you either restart the sim, or reload a completely different aircraft type forcing P3D to reload the modified cfg file.

-All the camera views for your main flying server system, or standalone single PC system, are stored in the OpusFSI_v5\FSXSERVER.CAM file for FSX, or FSESERVER for FSX-SE systems, or P3DSERVER.CAM for P3D.
+All the camera views for your main flying server system, or standalone single PC system, are stored in P3DSERVER.CAM.
 You can delete all camera views and start afresh simply by renaming or deleting this file prior to running the FSI SERVER program.

-Client views are stored in <cli>clientname>.CAM.
-Previous version SE and P3D client CAM files are renamed automatically on first use by both the FSI SERVER and FSI CLIENT programs.
+Client views are stored in <clientname>.CAM.
+Previous version \SE and \P3D client CAM files are renamed automatically on first use by both the FSI SERVER and FSI CLIENT programs.